 These additional helpful tips will help you become a pro at doing laundry while away at school.
 Following these tips can help you avoid mishaps in your campus laundry room.

 College life can be a whirlwind, and we understand that you’ve got better things to do than sit in your dorm’s laundry room, wondering how long your laundry will take.
-Caldwell & Gregory is proud to offer even more helpful tips on how to do laundry in college on our student page!
+Caldwell & Gregory is proud to offer even more helpful tips on how to do laundry in college like washing clothes and the drying process.
+While this guide focuses on campus laundry, many of the same principles apply to apartment laundry rooms.
+See our apartment laundry guide for more information on etiquette and best practices.